chicong291002/Employee-Management/README.md

 ![image](https://github.com/chicong291002/employee_management/assets/87140308/864e462c-616a-4d6a-b1a1-fa9928f60fed)

-After that, click on "install" and wait for the process to be successful, then proceed to click on "compile" and wait for success. then enter application.properties and set localhost:3306 to your computer's localhost (for example 3307) Finally, click on "PhoneStoreApplication" and press Run.
+After that, click on "install" and wait for the process to be successful, then proceed to click on "compile" and wait for success, then enter application.properties and set localhost:3306 to your computer's localhost (for example 3307) Finally, click on "PhoneStoreApplication" and press Run.